-As humans, we brush our teeth twice a day, and we go to the dentist every six months for a cleaning . . . or at least we’re supposed to!
-Your dentist takes dental x-rays to look at your roots and the structure of your teeth, and then scales (cleans) all the tartar and junk off.
-Lastly, they finish by polishing to help protect your teeth.
+As humans, we brush our teeth twice a day and go to the dentist every six months for a cleaning…or at least we’re supposed to!
+Your dentist takes X-rays to look at our teeths’ roots and structure and then scale (clean) all the tartar and junk off.
+They finish by polishing them.

 So, can you imagine how much gunk and bacteria your pets accumulate without being able to brush their teeth daily?
 Not to mention all the questionable things they chew on or pick up outside.

-This is why it is so important for us to keep up with preventative dental care for our pets!
-Not only can they not maintain proper oral hygiene on their own, but they also can’t communicate when they are in pain or have discomfort.
+This is why it is so vital for us to keep up with preventative dental care for our pets!
+Not only are they unable to maintain proper oral hygiene on their own, but they also can’t communicate when they are in pain or have discomfort.

-Proactive dental care doesn’t just help “bad breath,” but it can actually add 2-3 YEARS to your pet’s life!
-So what do we mean by “proactive dental care?”
+Proactive dental care doesn’t just help bad breath; it can actually add two to three YEARS to your pet’s life!
+So, what do we mean by “proactive dental care?”
 Read more on our blog about how to be proactive with your pet’s dental health.

 The Dental Cleaning Process